liufeng2317/ADFWI/examples/validation/marmousi2_acoustic_bv12/README.md

 - source wavelet construction;
 - forward-modeling or inversion execution parameters.

-Notebook case definitions are local to this validation example in `scripts/case_definition.py`; they do not import setup helpers from another example or backend-check script.
+Notebook case definitions are written directly in each notebook.
+They do not import setup helpers from another example, backend-check script, or separate case-definition helper.

 ## Outputs